20austna/MyCyberProjects/README.md

 ## Introduction
 Hello!
 My name is Nathaniel Austen.
 I am a Computer Scientist currently living in the Cincinnati area(see below for contact info).

 ## Overview
-This repository is a place for me to document and share my body of cyber security related work.
-Some of this will be code, some technical documentation, but much of this will be step-by-step walkthroughs of my cyber projects with commentary and screenshots; much like a blog.
+This repository is a place for me to document and share my body of cybersecurity-related work.
+There is code, technical documentation, and blog-like text entries with commentary.

 ## Find What You're Interested In
-Contains links to different folders in the project along with brief descriptions of what's inside.
+[DFIR](https://github.com/20austna/MyCyberProjects/tree/main/DFIR) — Hands-on lab to practice Digital Forensics and Incident Response

 ## 📬 How to Contact Me